 (The Holland Art Deco Starburst Engagement Ring.)

-Halo engagement rings have become a new norm and for our engagement rings, halo rings vs non halo rings are split down the middle.
-One way to freshen up the halo style is to use varying sizes of diamonds, and non-round cut diamonds.
-Vertically placed diamond baguettes in descending sizes pushes things to the next level.
+Halo engagement rings have become a new norm and for our engagement rings, halo rings vs non-halo rings are split down the middle.
+One way the halo trend will get freshened up is to use varying sizes of diamonds, asymmetry, and non-round cut diamonds.
+This art deco inspired engagement ring with vertically placed diamond baguettes in descending sizes push things to the next level.
 It’s totally new, but it harkens back to the elaborate engagement ring styles of the early 20th century.

-(The Margie custom round brilliant diamond engagement ring.)
+(The Ann custom princess cut diamond engagement ring.)

-You know the super dainty stacking bands and delicate solitaire engagement rings that have been everywhere for the past few years?
+You know the super dainty bands and delicate solitaire engagement rings that have been everywhere for the past few years?
 This is the reaction to that fragility.
 Think about it: an engagement ring is supposed to last for the rest of your life.
 It’s a major investment, so why not build it to last in a super sturdy chunky band?
-More brides are feeling comfortable rocking thick, power bands and loving the bonus: the thicker band actually makes your diamond look bigger.
+More brides are feeling comfortable rocking thick, power bands and loving the bonus: the thicker band can actually makes your diamond look bigger.
+After opting for a fragile engagement rings initially, we’ve had many brides come in for ring #2 and with 20/20 hindsight, they always opt for a bigger band.

-A round cut diamond in a classic setting will still likely always be the most popular choice, but we’re seeing more shape play than ever before.
-Our brides are still sticking with the classic diamond shape, but setting the stone in hexagon, octagon, and triangle heads.
-Placing prongs at strategic points help to reinforce the feel of the new shape, like The Lisa (above) with 8 prongs in the octagon head, and 3 prongs for the triangular accent diamond.
+A round cut diamond in a classic setting will still always be the most popular choice, but we’re seeing more shape play than ever before.
+Our brides are still sticking with the classic diamond shape going into 2019, but setting the stone in hexagon, octagon, and triangle heads.
+Placing prongs at strategic points help to reinforce the feel of the new shape, like The Allison (above) with a hexagon head and two round side stones.

 As we move into 2019, you’ll see more and more of these styles flooding your Insta feed.
-One thing is for sure: diamonds are here to stay, but what you do with them is getting more and more unique each year.
+One thing is for sure: diamonds are here to stay, even with the rise of new engagement ring trends.
+However, what you do with the design is getting more and more unique each year.